-Having studied psychology in university abroad, I had little knowledge of the current state of mental health awareness and treatment in the UAE when I returned home.
-Since then, I've seen that here, mental health does not receive the kind of attention it deserves and numerous misconceptions still exist about what psychology really is and what therapists, psychologists and psychiatrists actually do to help people.
+Having studied psychology at university abroad, I had little knowledge of the current state of mental health awareness and treatment in the UAE when I returned home.
+Since then, I've seen that here, mental health does not receive the kind of attention it deserves and numerous misconceptions still exist about what psychology is and what therapists, psychologists, and psychiatrists do to help people.

 In this region, the idea that mental health issues can be treated is relatively new.
 Mental health issues still hold stigmas, shame, and discrimination, which makes it hard for people to seek help.
-There are definitely more people in the UAE who could benefit from treatment, but the negative image of mental illness and the belief that mental health medications could cause addiction is obviously affecting the way people deal with their challenges.
+More people in the UAE could benefit from treatment, but the negative image of mental illness and the belief that mental health medications could cause addiction is affecting the way people deal with their challenges.

 With the support of the Al Qasimi Foundation, I was chosen to attend an introductory Mental Health First Aid (MHFA) training course in Dubai with Lighthouse Arabia.
 The course I took was intended for people that are responsible for supporting people suffering from mental health issues.

-Psychology is important not only for the study and treatment of mental illness, increasing proper understanding of the self and of others, but it can also help us build good coping mechanisms for trauma and stress, as well as social, emotional, and communication skills.
-More importantly it can help us build effective relationships among individuals, groups, and nations.
+Psychology is important not only for the study and treatment of mental illness, an increasing proper understanding of the self and others, but it can also help us build good coping mechanisms for trauma and stress, as well as social, emotional, and communication skills.
+More importantly, it can help us build effective relationships among individuals, groups, and nations.

-Taking courses, such as the MHFA course I took, allow us to be able to notice the signs and symptoms of various mental health illnesses and disorders, such as depression, which is one of the most common disorders people suffer from.
-For example, if someone loses interest in something that they used to have a lot of interest in, has changes in their productivity at work or at home, is withdrawing socially, and has changes in their sleeping and eating habits, mood, etc. We could then approach the person and help them get the treatment that they need, instead of leaving them to suffer in isolation.
+Taking courses, such as the MHFA course I took, allows us to be able to notice the signs and symptoms of various mental health illnesses and disorders, such as depression, which is one of the most common disorders people suffer from.
+For example, if someone loses interest in something that they used to have a lot of interest in, has changed in their productivity at work or home is withdrawing socially and has changed in their sleeping and eating habits, mood, etc. We could then approach the person and help them get the treatment that they need, instead of leaving them to suffer in isolation.

-In addition to courses such as the MHFA, the Emirati community needs an active psychological organization that is responsible towards our society, ensuring a scientific and methodical approach to the concept of psychology.
-The organization should raise the level of awareness of mental health issues among members of the society, conducting workshops and trainings for students, parents, teachers, practitioners, etc., publishing research on issues related to psychology, and providing research services in the psychological field for individuals and public establishments.
+In addition to courses such as the MHFA, the Emirati community needs an active psychological organization that is responsible for our society, ensuring a scientific and methodical approach to the concept of psychology.
+The organization should raise the level of awareness of mental health issues among members of the society, conducting workshops and training for students, parents, teachers, practitioners, publishing research on issues related to psychology, and providing research services in the psychological field for individuals and public establishments.

 In conclusion, it is important to acknowledge mental health disorders as illnesses and by providing people with mental illness the same level of support and understanding that we provide those with physical illness.
 In a globalized era and fast-changing world; we cannot ignore a discipline that is the backbone of human knowledge and progress.
 Currently, mental health does not receive the kind of attention it deserves and numerous harmful misconceptions still exist that are barriers to treatment, causing countless to suffer needlessly and impacting their ability to live happier, more productive, and more satisfying lives.